 In this branching type, the order of branches is not important because records are matched with the branch conditions in parallel.
 A record flows through all matching branches, that is, a record flows through more than one branch.

-This example shows the inventory data for three different products flow through all matching branches based on the name which can be product A, product B, or product C.
+This example shows the inventory data for different products that flow through all matching branches based on the product names such as Product A, Product B, or the like.

 -